 Applying for Reception year

-If your child was born between 1st September 2017 and 31st August 2018, he/she will be due to start school in September 2022.
+If your child was born between 1st September 2019 and 31st August 2020, they will be due to start school in September 2024.

 You can apply for up to 3 schools, putting them in order of preference.
 It’s in your best interests to list 3 schools.
 Naming only one school does not guarantee your child a place at that school or give your child priority for a place over another child, neither does naming a school more than once.